2024 Spring Training Registration Is Open!!

 The OJUA’s Joint Inspection Subcommittee has published a Joint Inspection Best Practices Manual.
 The manual provides photos of typical deviations from rules addressing the Communications Worker Safety Zone, Communication-to-Communication Clearances, and Interset Structure Clearances.

 Please Note: This document is intended to provide education on certain changes to the NESC over time.
-This is not an official codebook nor official interpretation of the rules.
-When constructing aerial facilities, please refer to the governing codes, such as the National Electrical Safety Code, National Electrical Code, Oregon Public Utility Commission Safety Rules, Oregon Occupational Safety and Health Administration, State, County and Municipal codes, and all other applicable standards, including contracts.
+This is neither an official codebook nor an official interpretation of the rules.
+When constructing aerial facilities, please refer to the governing codes, such as the National Electrical Safety Code; National Electrical Code; Oregon Public Utility Commission Safety Rules; Oregon Occupational Safety and Health Administration, State, County and Municipal codes; and all other applicable standards, including contracts.

 “All Utilities” Letters as Issued by Oregon Public Utility Commission

 These documents are provided for historical reference only; in many cases they were written for a specific circumstance or situation and may or may not represent Safety Staff’s current position.